clearlinux/clear-linux-documentation/source/openstack_orchestration.rst

 .. _openstack_orchestration:

-OpenStack* Orchestration
+Orchestration
 ############################################################

-The Orchestration service provides a template-based orchestration for describing a cloud application by running OpenStack* API calls to generate running cloud applications.
-The software integrates other core components of OpenStack* into a one-file template system.
+The OpenStack* Orchestration service provides a template-based orchestration for describing a cloud application by running OpenStack API calls to generate running cloud applications.
+The software integrates other core components of OpenStack into a one-file template system.

-The templates allow you to create most OpenStack* resource types, such as instances, floating IPs, volumes, security groups and users.
+The templates allow you to create most OpenStack resource types, such as instances, floating IPs, volumes, security groups and users.
 It also provides advanced functionality, such as instance high availability, instance auto-scaling, and nested stacks.
-This enables OpenStack* core projects to receive a larger user base.
+This enables OpenStack core projects to receive a larger user base.

 Installing and configuring controller node